MauriJokes/fastapi-react-social/README.md

 - ✅ Improve UI with better animations
 - ✅ Implement WebSocket for real-time updates
 - ✅ Switch to PostgreSQL for production
+- ✅ Purchase a domain name
+- ✅ Setting Up a Domain and Securing API with HTTPS on AWS

 ---